 Gentleness of Action Testing

-You can find some remarks regarding MA 5-hole test pieces further down on this page.
+You can order MA 5-hole test pieces and COSMO embroidery fabric at the end of this page.

 In partnership with FTT of Switzerland wfk presents: